 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Birmingham is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Birmingham is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Birmingham who work in office and administrative support (14.80%), sales jobs (10.04%), and food service (7.41%).
+Overall, Birmingham is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Birmingham who work in office and administrative support (12.02%), sales jobs (11.23%), and management occupations (7.77%).

-The education level of Birmingham citizens is a little higher than the average for US cities and towns: 23.09% of adults in Birmingham have at least a bachelor's degree.
+The overall education level of Birmingham is somewhat higher than in the average US city of 21.84%: 28.90% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Birmingham in 2010 was $19,640, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,560 for a family of four.
+The per capita income in Birmingham in 2018 was $25,725, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $102,900 for a family of four.
 However, Birmingham contains both very wealthy and poor people as well.
-Birmingham also has one of the higher rates of people living in poverty in the nation, with 30.99% of its population below the federal poverty line.

 The most common language spoken in Birmingham is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.